dimitri/pgloader/pgloader.1.md

 workers:

   - a reader getting raw data from the source,
-  - N transformers preparing raw data for PostgreSQL COPY protocol,
-  - N writers sending the data down to PostgreSQL.
+  - N writers preparing and sending the data down to PostgreSQL.

-The N here is setup to the *concurrency* parameter: with a *CONCURRENCY* of 2, we start (+ 1 2 2) = 5 concurrent tasks, with a *concurrency* of 4 we start (+ 1 4 4) = 9 concurrent tasks, of which only *workers* may be active
+The N here is setup to the *concurrency* parameter: with a *CONCURRENCY* of 2, we start (+ 1 2) = 3 concurrent tasks, with a *concurrency* of 4 we start (+ 1 4) = 9 concurrent tasks, of which only *workers* may be active simultaneously.
-simultaneously.

-So with `workers = 4, concurrency = 2`, the parallel scheduler will
-maintain active only 4 of the 5 tasks that are started.

-With `workers = 8, concurrency = 1`, we then are able to work on several units of work at the same time.
-In the database sources, a unit of work is a table, so those settings allow pgloader to be active on as many as 3 tables at any time in the load process.

 The defaults are `workers = 4, concurrency = 1` when loading from a database source, and `workers = 8, concurrency = 2` when loading from something else